Ngātata-i-te-rangi

-Ngātata-i-te-rangi was the son of Te Rangiwhetiki and brother of Te Marokura.
+Ngātata was born in Taranaki in the late 18th century, the son of father Te Rangiwhētiki and mother Pakanga.
+He was of Ngāi Te Whiti chiefly descent through his mother.
+He was a brother of Te Marokura.
 He married Whetowheto and had five children, one being Wi Tako Ngātata.
 Later in life he had a second wife and they had a daughter named Meri Haratua.

-Ngātata-i-te-rangi established Kumutoto Pā alongside Wi Piti Pomare.
+Ngātata was among the Taranaki people who migrated from Taranaki to Waikanae in about 1824.
+He went with Ngāti Mutunga, led by his nephew Pōmare.
+The migrants moved on to Wellington Harbour a year later.
+Ngātata established Kumutoto Pā in present-day Wellington city alongside Pōmare.

-Ngātata-i-te-rangi signed the Treaty of Waitangi in Wellington on 29 April 1840.
+Ngātata signed the Treaty of Waitangi in Wellington on 29 April 1840.